andregregory45/active-directory/README.md

 Install Active Directory Domain Services (AD DS) on DC-1 and promote it to a domain controller.
 Add a new forest, then specify the root domain name. "mydomain.com" is used as an example domain.
 </p>

 <b>Note on Authentication Syntax: In some cases, the domain controller will default to domain authentication when attempting to log in to it (as they lack a local SAM database).
 However, when logging into the domain as a client, always use the Down-Level Logon Name (MYDOMAIN\labuser) or the User Principal Name (labuser@mydomain.com).
-This ensures explicit authentication and prevents unintended login attempts with local accounts.
+This ensures explicit authentication and prevents unintended login attempts with local accounts.</b>

 <p>
 <img width="750" height="650" alt="image" src="https://github.com/user-attachments/assets/3a157d1c-bffe-4aeb-9ad8-b96eecee7aea" />